lsiegull/ci-cd-db-tag/README.md

 # DB Field Change Detector

 Small prototype that detects added database fields (columns) in SQL files by comparing the repository HEAD against a base git ref.
+This can be run locally or implemented as a Github action such that is part of the CI/CD flow for submitting pull requests to a repository.

 Usage: